Operations with UAS/Drones - Specific Category

 • The names of the staff members responsible for the UAS operator, including the person responsible for authorising UAS operations.

-• Declaration that the operator has verified all the documentation submitted to the competent authority and verified that it complies with the applicable requirements.
+• Declaration that the operator has verified all documentation submitted to the competent authority and verified that it complies with the applicable requirements.

 The UAS operator, registered in Spain, may submit to AESA an application for certification as a light UAS operator, when it has prepared the required documentation.